Make your garden more sustainable or your street a wildlife haven and, in the process, rewild the city.

 There is a different way.

-If you work with me, we’ll turn your lawn into a wild flower meadow, we’ll aim for zero-waste, we’ll nurture your soil so it needs little or no watering, we’ll forage plants from friends and neighbours (having asked permission) or grow them from seed or cuttings and you’ll enjoy your garden buzzing with insects and wildlife.
+If you work with me, we’ll turn your lawn into a wildflower meadow, we’ll aim for zero waste, and we’ll nurture your soil.
+Hence, it needs little or no watering, we’ll forage plants from friends and neighbours (having asked permission) or grow them from seed or cuttings and you’ll enjoy your garden buzzing with insects and wildlife.

 See some of my current projects here.